a-inacio/edt-go/docs/a-golang-primer.md

 }
 ```

-This example is too simple to show the real value of using `defer`, but it illustrates the purpose.
-With this mechanism you can be rest assured that, when the function terminates the statement will always be  executed.
-A more complex execution pattern with multiple return points would show off better the value of this statement (since you would not need to make sure on each return block that the wait group was signalled properly).
+This example is too simple to show the real value of using `defer`, but it tries to illustrate it's purpose.
+With this mechanism you can be rest assured that, when the function terminates, the statement will always be executed.
+A more complex execution pattern, with multiple return points, would show off better the value of this statement (since you would not be hard-pressed, to make sure in each return block, the wait group is signalled properly).

 ## Channels